Main content

 Law student in the foreground looks at promotional material at Emory Law table

 Emory Law students must fulfill the Six-Credit Experiential Learning Requirement as per ABA Standard 303 and the ABA’s Guidance Memo.
-Completing an externship for credit hours instead of financial compensation at one of our hundreds of approved placement sites throughout Georgia and beyond is a fantastic way to meet this requirement.
+Completing an externship for credit hours instead of financial compensation at one of our many approved placement sites is a fantastic way to meet this requirement.

 Emory Law externship process map